 Montana Manouche is a Bozeman-based Gypsy Jazz quartet that plays music in the style of Django Reinhardt and the Hot Club of France.
 Django Reinhardt was born in Belgium, in 1910, in a nomadic caravan, to Manouche parents.
 (Manouche refers to the branch of the Romani people that settled in France.)
 As a teenager, Django was already an accomplished musician, and performed in the Paris dance halls.
 After he heard the music of American jazz bands playing in Paris, Django was captivated, and began absorbing and assimilating the popular jazz standards, working out the the melodies on his guitar.
 In the early 1930s, Django met French violinist Stephane Grappelli, who was also experimenting with playing American jazz.
 Together they formed The Quintette of the Hot Club of France, a groundbreaking European jazz group showcasing Django on guitar and Stephane Grappelli on violin, along with a rhythm section that featured a unique rhythm guitar style known as "la pompe."
 And so began the musical genre known today as Jazz Manouche or Gypsy Jazz.

-Gypsy Jazz music has enjoyed a worldwide resurgence in recent years.
+Gypsy Jazz music is experiencing a worldwide resurgence in interest and popularity, and Montana is no exception!

 "Montana Manouche did exactly what they said they would do and the music was perfect for our wedding at 320 Ranch.
 Don't hesitate to hire them and relax because you won't have to worry about anything."